 Been awarded a subsidized loan?
 Consider accepting it first because it offers more benefits: Students don’t have to make principal payments until they leave school, and the government pays the interest while students are in college, offsetting some of the cost.

 - Subsidized Stafford loans.
 These government-sponsored loans charge a relatively low interest rate.
 Qualified students can borrow up to $3,500 their freshman year in subsidized loans.
 That limit increases as they go through school.

 - Financial aid resources.
 Visit finaid.org for essential savings calculators and valuable info on the FAFSA, subsidized loans and more.

 Unsubsidized loans: Available to all students

 If you need help paying for college and your family doesn’t qualify for subsidized loans, here are some valuable alternatives.

 - Unsubsidized Stafford loans.
 These loans are also government sponsored, but borrowers incur interest charges during their time at school.
 Those interest charges may be added to the principal owed, although that will increase the loan’s total cost.
 Undergrads can borrow up to $5,500 for their freshman year, minus a subsidized Stafford loan.
 The loan limit increases each year that a student is in school, though you don’t have to borrow the full amount.

 - PLUS loans.
 These federal loans are obtained by a parent, guardian or grad student and entail a credit check.
 If parents qualify, they can borrow the full cost of college minus any federal aid – and the interest may be tax-deductible.

-Several private organizations and foundations also offer private student loans with favorable terms.
-There are a number of ways to qualify, including living in a particular state, having a religious or ethnic affiliation, or being the child of an active or retired member of the military.
+- Private student loans.
+A number of institutions offer private loans to students and parents.
+Colleges, for example, may offer loan products, and the interest rates may be lower than those on federal loan programs.
+Private organizations and foundations also offer private student loans with favorable terms.
+Ways to qualify include living in a particular state; having a religious or ethnic affiliation; or being the child of an active or retired member of the military.